 If you are not prepared to move forward with your bond hearing right away, simply inform the judge that you need more time to gather evidence, and the judge will probably grant your request.

 Only in very limited circumstances can you request a second bond hearing.
-In order to do so, you must show that your circumstances have changed significantly since the judge's last decision.
+In order to do so, you would need to show that your circumstances changed significantly since the immigration judge's last decision.
 This request can be submitted only in writing.

 Finally, while you do have the option to appeal the Immigration Judge's bond determination to the Board of Immigration Appeals (B.I.A.), the judge's decision will stand in the meantime.
 If you are in detention, you will remain in detention until the B.I.A. makes a decision.

 If you are in deportation proceedings, it is essential to contact an experienced immigration attorney as soon as possible to discuss your potential options.
 Not only will you be facing a judge who might not be friendly, but the U.S. government will be represented by its own attorney, presenting complex legal arguments for why you should be held in detention and then removed from the United States.